-Lois Joy is an associate research director at JFF.
+Lois Joy is a director at JFF.
 She leads projects investigating the future of work and means of broadening the participation of people from underrepresented groups in fields related to science, technology, engineering, and math (STEM).

 Lois serves as principal investigator for a project sponsored by the National Science Foundation (NSF) that studies the impacts of work-based-learning on community college STEM outcomes.
 She also leads an evaluation of apprenticeships in software development.

 Lois has expertise in leading large-scale, multiyear research and evaluation projects.
 She has more than 20 years of experience researching gender and racial differences in education and labor market outcomes and is an expert in quantitative analysis, mixed methods approaches, and developing policy and workplace solutions and promising practices from evaluation and research findings.